bannerd

 Describe or provide an overview of the planned software measures to be collected, analyzed, and the metrics to be used for tracking and reporting progress, improving processes, identifying issues, and other purposes.
 Include collection and analysis procedures for the project.
 Define the project objectives for collecting the measures.
 Include references for any project processes and procedures that further describe or provide details for software metrics collection and processing (see SWE-091 - Establish and Maintain Measurement Repository).
 Include, for each identified measure and metric:

-See also Topic 7.14 - Implementing Measurement Requirements and Analysis for Projects, SWE-090 - Management and Technical Measurements,
+See also Topic 7.14 - Implementing Measurement Requirements and Analysis for Projects, SWE-089 - Software Peer Reviews and Inspections - Basic Measurements, SWE-090 - Management and Technical MeasurementsSWE-093 - Analysis of Measurement Data, SWE-199 - Performance Measures.

 Provide content lists for the documents to be created as part of the project or a list of templates or standards governing and describing that content.
 This topic in the Handbook provides recommended content lists for several software documents.
 The content lists need not be incorporated in the SDP/SMP; they may be included by reference.